Game Writing SIG Arcjam 2025: how Arcweave empowered 120 creators to ship narrative games in 72 hours

 The creativity, ideas, and sheer craft on display left a strong impression on our entire team.
 The range of voices was impressive in variety, confidence, and quality of writing.

-Premiere of our new Play Mode embed feature
+Premiere of our new feature: Play Mode embed

 The jam also marked the first real-world test of a brand-new Arcweave feature: the ability to embed your game's Play Mode directly into any HTML page.

-It couldn't have had a better debut.
-Participants didn't just routinely use the feature; they pushed it creatively, combining embedded Play Mode builds with custom CSS and layouts crafted in Arcweave's Style Editor.
+What's amazing is that participants didn't just routinely use the feature; they pushed it creatively, combining embedded Play Mode builds with custom CSS and layouts crafted in Arcweave's Style Editor.
+The result was a wide variety of unique presentation styles that showed just how flexible this workflow can be.

 For us, it was invaluable to see the feature used at scale, in the wild, by so many different creators.